 If the serpentine belt breaks, you will likely notice a loss of power steering or the car overheating before the engine turns off because of the drained car battery.
 If you do notice this, immediately pull your car to the side of the road and turn off your car.

-When an alternator is going bad, you will likely notice that the car battery light comes on.
+When an alternator is going bad, most times the car battery light comes on.
 It indicates that your car is having battery charging problems.
+But, before blindly spending money on an alternator replacement, it’s a good idea to get it tested.

 However, if you try to start your car after it shuts off while driving and it still has electrical power and the starter motor works, your alternator is fine.